Home

 The original figure is called the pre-image; the new (copied) picture is called the image of the transformation.

-A rigid transformation is one in which the pre-image and the image both has the exact same size and shape.
+A rigid transformation is one in which the pre-image and the image both have the exact same size and shape.

 Translations - Each Point is Moved the Same Way